 RX10 III negatives, problems for Sony to fix

-- RX10III lacks an electronic ND filter (Neutral Density), which is especially important for video in bright light, at bright apertures for shallower depth of focus.
+- RX10III lacks an electronic ND filter (Neutral Density), which is especially important for video in bright light, at bright apertures for shallower depth of field.
 Workaround: simply attach a glass ND filter to the threads on the front of the lens when needed, the old-fashioned way.
 This could be almost as quick as trying to find settings in the notoriously disorganized Sony menus.
 Otherwise, RX10III is reputedly great for video.
 However, Panasonic FZ2500 has an ND filter and is probably superior for videographers.

 - In M/Manual mode, you must turn off Auto ISO every time, set ISO manually, then set back to Auto ISO when switching back to P, A or S mode.
 I prefer Manual mode to always default to manual ISO.
 Sony, please don’t force Manual mode’s ISO to that of the other PAS settings, and vice versa!
 Manual means manual.